SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks

+Large language models have already made outsized impacts on software development.
+Microsoft CEO Satya Nadella recently reported that as much as 30\% of Microsoft's internal code is now written by AI.\footnote{\url{https://www.cnbc.com/2025/04/29/satya-nadella-says-as-much-as-30percent-of-microsoft-code-is-written-by-ai.html/}} Yet software developers represent a relatively narrow slice of the overall workforce.
+By contrast, there are an estimated 500 million paying Excel users worldwide, a figure that does not capture the full breadth of spreadsheet usage across other platforms such as Google Sheets.

+Spreadsheet usage spans finance professionals, operators, researchers, small business owners, and many other knowledge workers who would not identify as programmers yet routinely build and maintain dynamic, computation-heavy spreadsheet workbooks.
+If LLMs can achieve for spreadsheets what they have begun to for code, the impact could be substantially broader, reaching hundreds of millions of \emph{end-user developers} across many industries.
+Our work aims to characterize current capabilities and limitations in LLM-powered spreadsheet generation, providing evaluation infrastructure to support the progress of improved spreadsheet generation systems.

+Additionally, we acknowledge that computational and monetary costs associated with executing spreadsheet generation tasks is non-trivial (see Tables~\ref{tab:token-usage}) and~\ref{tab:api-cost} in Appendix~\ref{app:efficiency-analysis}), though we note that \ssa would cost more if it featured a spreadsheet manipulation arena as well and/or allowed an iterative approach (as opposed to the single pass call we use).

-Though many frontier models are often able to produce satisfactory spreadsheets according to user specifications, spreadsheet generation remains a challenging task for even the most performant LLMs in \ssa.
-To our knowledge, spreadsheets are not a common benchmark domain compared to more well-studied domains such as coding; we argue that spreadsheets are a particularly interesting, understudied domain with potential for significant impact given the hundreds of millions of users of spreadsheet software.
+Overall, we argue that spreadsheets are a particularly interesting, understudied domain with potential for significant impact given the hundreds of millions of users of spreadsheet software.